ethereum/go-ethereum/docs/Creating-your-own-Ethereum-apps-using-Eth-go.md

+---
+title: Creating your own Ethereum apps using Eth go
+---
 The modular nature of Go and the Ethereum Go implementation, [eth-go](https://github.com/ethereum/eth-go), make it very easy to build your own Ethereum native applications.

 This post will cover the minimal steps required to build an native Ethereum application.